 - Making the Writing Center a Helpful Part of Your Course – Tips for Instructors

 - Want to Learn More about Writing Centers?
 Thinking of Starting a Writing Center?

 - Other Writing Centers in the Western Washington Area

 OWRC is a joint effort of the Odegaard Undergraduate Library and the College of Arts and Sciences, and provides writing and research support for students’ work in courses throughout the College.
 Located on the ground floor of Odegaard Library (room 121), OWRC is open Sunday-Thursday from 9 a.m. to 9 p.m. and on Sunday from noon to 9 p.m.

 The University of Washington has writing centers for general use that are open both day and night, as well as discipline-based writing centers.
 This resource includes websites for each of the centers as well as brief descriptions of writing courses available at UW.

 While many students seek out writing centers on their own, instructors can also invite a writing center to be a more active part of their course.
 The Odegaard Writing and Research Center can make 10-minute visits to your course, provide reports of when students visited the center, and make helpful suggestions about how to encourage students to use the writing center.
 Be sure to look at their writing center information designed for instructors:

-- Odegaard Writing and Research Center's What to Expect Page
+- Odegaard Writing and Research Center's Policies Page

 - Pacific Northwest Writing Centers Organization